NicoloMoretti/barracks/docs/scripting-guide.md

 ## Commands

 Commands still work mostly the same as .per.

-First change:
+1. First change:

   They drop all the g: c: s:

-Second change:
+2. Second change:

-  If the command used to change goals, now it doesn't, and instead resolves to a value For exemple, (up-lerp-tiles <Point1> <Point2> <Value>) will not modify Point1 If you whish to use the new calculated point, you can do
+  If the command used to change goals, now it doesn't, and instead resolves to a value For exemple, (up-lerp-tiles <Point1> <Point2> <Value>) will not modify Point1.

+  If you whish to use the new calculated point, you can do:

   aVariablename := (up-lerp-tiles <Point1> <Point2> <Value>) + <2,19>

   For example here we save the calculated point after adding an offset to it, and we can still use both point1 and point2 for further computations without needing to save them in temporary goals.

   Since commands resolves to values, they can be nested inside each other to act as parameters of other commands if desired.

   Example: